Where and when: UK, March 2026

 For the outbound journey, we booked a Club Twin cabin.
 This includes two bunk beds, a washbasin, and a private toilet and shower.

+The train arrived on time and we headed to our designated carriage.
 This was where the experience got off to a disappointing start.

 The Cabin